falcosecurity/evolution/GOVERNANCE.md

 This document describes the fundamental principles **The Falco Project** adheres to.
 It defines the project governance, and regulates its extension and modification.

+## Principles

+The Falco Project and its community adhere to the following principles:
+ - **Open**: Falco is open source and open to contribution, accessible and welcoming for everyone.
+ - **Respectful**: the community pledges to respect all people involved in the project.
+ - **Transparent**: discussions, collaboration, and decision-making are done in public.
+ - **Vibrant**: evolution is better than stagnation.

+The Falco Project is part of the broader [CNCF](https://www.cncf.io/) community, and adheres to its values.

 ## Project Evolution

 The project source code and documentation live in various repositories under the [falcosecurity](https://github.com/falcosecurity) GitHub organization.
 Each repository represents a component or a subproject of The Falco Project.
 For transparency, project decisions are publicly made using GitHub issues and pull requests.